-Past Commander-in-Chief Coffin: Commander-in-Chief, Past Committee on Resolutions is ready to submit a partial report con-Committee on Resolutions is loady to submit a partial report consisting of the papers or documents which were handed to us.
-I reserved to papers which were handed to us, as a number of them ferred to the form of Resolutions.
-However, we are ferred to papers from of Resolutions.
-However, we are not going to were not in the form of it. make a technicality of it.
+Past Commander-in-Chief Coffin: Commander-in-Chief, Past Committee on Resolutions is ready to submit a partial report concommittee on nessentiations is relative submit a partial report con-sisting of the papers or documents which were handed to us.
+I re-ferred to papers which were handed to us, as a number of them ferred to the form of Resolutions.
+However, we are not ferred to papers form of Resolutions.
+However, we are not going to were not in the form of it make a technicality of it.

-(1) From Col. Charles L. Russell Camp No. 26, Derby, Conn., relative to resolution adopted by Wm.
-H. Gordon Post, American Legion, of tive to resolution change of date for Memorial Day from the 30th Ansonia, requesting Standard in May; the reason being given that a long of May to the last Monday in May; the reason being given that a long of May would enable ex-service men ample time to travel to their home towns to take part in Memorial Day observances.
+(1) From Col. Charles L. Russell Camp No. 26, Derby, Conn., rela-(1) Floh adopted by Wm.
+H. Gordon Post, American Legion, of tive to resolution that the second and the second a Ansonia, requisition of May in May; the reason being given that a long of May to the last Monday in May; the reason being given that a long of May would enable ex-service men ample time to travel to their week-end would enable ex-service men ample time to travel to their towns to take part in Memorial Day observances.

-Col. Russell Camp voted to go on record publicly as opposed to such change, and further appeal to the Commandery-in-Chief to take the matter up with our National Legislative Committee to protest should this matter ever be presented to Congress for action.
+col. Pussell Camp voted to go on record publicly as opposed to such change, and further appeal to the Commandery-in-Chief to take the matter up with our National Legislative Committee to protest should this matter ever be presented to Congress for action.